Jelle Van Dijck, Belgium

 13600 Calle Real, Santa Barbara, CA 93117

 Coming from Belgium, I’m surprised to see the price of a single-family home.
 Prices are more than double than what I’m used to.
 What would be influencing these prices?
-Is it the gorgeous coastline and mountains or is it the amount of multi-millionaires and celebrities that escape busy LA and San Francisco?
-Many celebrities put Santa Barbara on the map by buying a home to live in during the weekends or during holidays, it’s their second home to get away from work.
-Same situation with the owners of big companies, they probably run their businesses out of LA or San Francisco and come to Santa Barbara to live a stress-free live.
-This is influencing the prices of the different neighborhoods in the city, some places are becoming exclusive and hard to get in for many families.
+Is it the gorgeous coastline and mountains, or is it the amount of multi-millionaires and celebrities that escape busy LA and San Francisco?
+Many celebrities put Santa Barbara on the map by buying a home to live in on the weekends or during holidays.
+It’s their second home to get away from work.
+Same situation with the owners of big companies, they probably run their businesses out of LA or San Francisco and come to Santa Barbara to live a stress-free life.
+This is influencing the prices of the different neighborhoods in the city.
+Some places are becoming exclusive and hard to get in for many families.

 In the future, I see myself as a real estate agent and real estate investor.
 Everywhere I go, I look for what’s on the market and what prices are common in the area.
 (The Zillow app is a real good friend of mine).
-If you look at the statistics, you can conclude that the median sale price is around 1 million dollars in almost the whole county of Santa Barbara.
-If a middle class family is looking for a place to live, they are most likely to find an apartment downtown or a single-family house in the Goleta area.
-If they are looking for a house closer to downtown (West-Montecito, Mission Canyon or Hope Ranch), the listings get more exclusive and you are most likely to pay 2-3 million dollars for a single-family house all the way up to 30 million dollars.
+If you look at the statistics, you can conclude that the median sale price is around $1 million dollars in almost the whole county of Santa Barbara.
+If a middle class family is looking for a place to live, they are most likely to find an apartment downtown or a single-family house in the Goleta area that they can afford.
+If they are looking for a house closer to downtown (West-Montecito, Mission Canyon or Hope Ranch), the listings get more exclusive and you are most likely to pay $2-3 million dollars for a single-family house all the way up to $30 million dollars.

 Is it realistic for a young couple who just got out of college to find a home that suits their ideas for the future?
 Maybe they want kids and a dog, so they will need a garden and a good location close to school.
 In their situation, they need a single-family home with 3 bedrooms, 2 bathrooms and a decent sized garden for their dog and kids to run around in.
 If both of them have a job, they are likely to have at least two cars.
 So they also need a garage or enough parking space on the driveway or down the street.